UN chief warns of escalation of conflict

 The possible consequences of a conflict spiral are a clear and present danger, Guterres continued.
 “We have since heard implicit threats to use nuclear weapons.
 The so-called tactical use of nuclear weapons is absolutely unacceptable.”
 It is high time to step back from the abyss.

-One year after the start of the war, the largest UN body is to adopt a resolution today calling for peace and Moscow’s withdrawal.
+One year following the start of the war, the largest UN body is to adopt a resolution today calling for peace and Moscow’s withdrawal.
 Dozens of speeches by high-ranking speakers are expected.
 In addition to Federal Foreign Minister Annalena Baerbock, her US counterpart Antony Blinken and the British chief diplomat James Cleverly are also expected to speak.

 Leave a Comment